The Intermittent Fasting Guide For Beginners is an article was written by Libby Jenkinson, MPS, and reviewed by Raphi Sirtoli, MSC

 While it's not a guaranteed weight loss plan, intermittent fasting is well known to kick-start weight loss, especially if the scales have stopped moving.

-You have to be the one to find the balance on what works with you and your body.
+You have to be the one to find the balance between what works with you and your body.

 This beginners' guide to intermittent fasting can be a great resource in figuring out how to start.
 It's always a good idea to ask questions to your doctor or physician as well to get their medical expert opinion and advice.
 You will find that once you start on your intermittent fasting, it will become easier over time!